Configure Identifier First Authentication

-Google was the first major website that adopted this flow.
-When you authenticate to Google websites, you enter your email first, click ‘Next’, and then enter your password.
+Identifier First login flows prompt users for their identifier and authentication method in two separate steps.
+For example, when you authenticate to Google websites, you enter your email first, click next, and then enter your password.

-This flow allows customizing the user experience depending on the identifier you entered:
+This two-step approach lets you customize a user's experience depending on the identifier they entered:

 When a user enters a corporate email (for example,

 email@example.com), you can redirect them to acme.com’s corporate login page.

 If a user enters an email for a personal account, you can prompt them for their password.

 If the user's device is enrolled with WebAuthn w/Device Biometrics, they can use their device's biometric authenticators instead of a password.

 Configure Identifier First

 Identifier + Password: Users will enter their identifier and password on the same screen.

 Identifier First: Users will enter their identifier on the first screen.
 If the identifier matches the Identity Provider domain of the enterprise connection, users will be redirected to the enterprise connection's login page.
 If not, they will enter their password.